-Alan has a proven capacity to increase stakeholder value, based on an executive career spanning nearly 50 years in urban, regional and community development.
+Alan has a proven capacity to increase stakeholder value, based on an executive career spanning over 50 years in urban, regional and community development.
 His expertise includes general management, finance, infrastructure delivery, property development, marketing and sales.
 Alan also has extensive experience as a professional non-executive director, Board Chair and Chair of Finance, Audit and Risk Management Committees spanning multiple sectors including property, fund management, education, health, government and not-for profit.

 Dr Robert Lang

 Robert brings to the Board a deep knowledge of and passion for Western Sydney, having previously held the roles of CEO of Parramatta City Council, Adjunct Professor at the University of Western Sydney School of Business and Board member to Greater Sydney Parklands.
 He is a former CEO of Pacific Power and the Sydney Harbour Foreshore Authority and holds a number of Board positions in the private industry, not for profits and government authorities.
 His expertise includes urban planning & placemaking, transformational change, strategic repositioning, restructuring, corporate governance, strategy, finance, technology, risk management, operations and human resources.